We’re very proud to have this bike in our collection. It’s a rare 3-Athlète model from 1984.

 This bike will remain in the MV Museum, to be used for L’Eroica rides and Classic & Vintage competition events – it can easily be stripped for criteriums.

-The first of those will be the ‘Retro Day’ at Heffron Park in Sydney.
-Known as Sydney’s biggest Classics raceday, Randwick CC put on a big event that draws crowds from across the eastern seaboard.
+MV are regular participants at the ‘Retro Day’ at Heffron Park in Sydney.
+Known as Sydney’s biggest Classics raceday, Randwick-Botany CC put on a big event that draws crowds from across the eastern seaboard.
+In 2018, the bike was piloted by local legend Shane Mattiske, and finished in second place.

 Stay in touch with our competition progress via the MV facebook page.